ASFHyP3/gis-services/image_services/egis/publishing_GSSICB_to_EGIS.md

 It outputs a text file to the `gis-services\image_services\egis\metadata\service_metadata` directory.
 The sections of this text file can be copied and pasted into the metadata for the mosaic dataset in the next step.

 ## Edit the Metadata for the Mosaic Dataset
+Open ArcGIS Pro, and use the Catalog pane to navigate to the mosaic dataset.

 1. Right-click the mosaic dataset in the Catalog pane, and select Edit Metadata
+   - Make sure that you select the mosaic dataset itself, and not the gdb containing the mosaic dataset.
 ![Edit Metadata Figure](images/EditMetadata.PNG)
-2. Populate the Title, Tags, Summary, Description and Credits sections and click the Save button at the top of the window
+2. Populate the Title, Tags, Summary, Description and Credits sections
    * Use the appropriate metadata texfile in the `gis-services\image_services\egis\metadata\service_metadata` directory to copy and paste the content for each section.
+3. Click the Save button under the Metadata tab in the menu ribbon

+## Validate the mosaic dataset
+Once the mosaic dataset metadata has been edited, it is a good idea to take a quick look at the mosaic dataset itself in a map to ensure that it was generated correctly.

+1. Highlight the mosaic dataset in the catalog pane and drag it into an empty map
+2. Consider examining the following:
+   - Zoom to the full extent of the service to ensure that the overviews display as expected
+   - Zoom in to the level of the source rasters to ensure that they display as expected
+   - Check the attribute table to make sure that it includes the expected number of records, and that the fields are correctly populated
+     - either sort ascending on the name field or scroll to the bottom of the table to examine the record for the overviews

 ## Connect to a NASA ArcGIS Portal
 Publishers must add the appropriate NASA Portal(s) to their list of portals in ArcGIS.
 This only needs to be done once, then the portal(s) will be available in all ArcGIS Pro projects going forward.